WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 :::details
 ### Wasabika

-Wasabikas are essentially builders and users of Wasabi in general.
+Wasabikas are builders, users and supporters of Wasabi in general.
 :::